-I frequently hear stories of upcoming retirees who, planning to move after retirement, locate a new home and take out the mortgage before retirement – because they think once they are retired they won’t be able to get a mortgage.
+You may have heard stories of upcoming retirees who, planning to move after retirement, locate a new home and take out the mortgage before they actually retire.
+They think that once they are retired, they won’t be able to get a mortgage.

-You don’t have to do it this way.
+You don’t have to do it that way.
 You can get a mortgage once you are retired.

 Determining Income for Retirees